For George

 The Radha Krishna Temple

-Signed to Apple by George himself in 1969 the RKT enyoyed a no 1 hit in Germany with the Hare Krishna Mantra.
+Signed to Apple by GeorgIn 1969 the RKT enjoyed a no 1 hit in Germany with the Hare Krishna Mantra.
 This year, instead of holding their customary Evening of Remembrance for George they travelled to his hometown to chant for him and enchant Liverpool.

 Jeff Slate